 Applicants may also wish to access a recording of the Applying for Teaching & Learning Enhancement Project (TLEP) - what makes a compelling application?
 (Webinar) at the link below:

 In this session, which took place on Tuesday 1 March 2022, we discussed the application process and criteria, and some previous funding recipients shared their tips for what makes a successful project and application.

 - Articulate what will be gained from undertaking the project and who will benefit (This could be the impact on student learning and working, or insight that informs future developments in teaching or teaching support);

 - Identify how evaluation is embedded within the project design, how the applicant will reflect on the project's success and how project outcomes will be disseminated*

-- Demonstrate how the project aligns with the School/Department's Teaching and Learning Plan (this can apply to multiple Schools/Departments as appropriate) and with the University Teaching and Learning Strategy
+- Demonstrate how the project aligns with local strategic School/Department priorities (this can apply to multiple Schools/Departments as appropriate) and with the University Strategic Plan 2020-2026 **

 - Identify plans for project-related activities to continue beyond the project and/or for project outcomes to be realised in a sustainable way;

 - Be supported by the Head of School/Department/Service.